 Sustainable palm oil is a way of producing palm oil that ensures minimal impact on the environment of the regions it’s grown in.
 It’s a key aspect of our work in conserving biodiversity worldwide, and we encourage everyone to use the information on this page to learn more about sustainable palm oil and why it’s so important.

 Palm oil is a type of vegetable oil found in thousands of products, from cake, chocolate and margarine to lipstick, shampoo and detergents.
 It’s extremely versatile – palm oil can either be a liquid or a solid, has natural preservative effects, and has no smell or taste.

 It’s the most widely used vegetable oil in the world due to its low cost and efficiency.
 In fact, palm oil supplies 35% of the world’s vegetable oil from just 10% of the global land dedicated to oil crops.

 IS PALM OIL BAD?

 Palm oil itself is not necessarily bad.
 It’s a versatile vegetable oil that is extremely efficient.
 However, the unsustainable production of palm oil is one of the biggest threats to the forests and wildlife of areas where it’s grown like Borneo and Sumatra.
-Huge areas of rainforest have been cleared to make way for oil palm trees, destroying the habitats of a wide range of animals and plants including orangutans, tigers, elephants and birds.
+Huge areas of rainforest have been cleared to make way for oil palm trees, destroying the habitats of a wide range of animals and plants including orangutans, other threatened primates and many endemic bird species.

 Palm oil production is continuing to spread to other countries like the Philippines, Nigeria, and throughout South America.